TackWooLee-Leon/pokemon-nuzlocke-tracker/README.md

 To address this problem, I decided to create a Pokémon Soullocke Tracker.
 This tool helps players keep track of their Pokémon pairs efficiently and automatically detects duplicated pairings.

+# Soullocke Rules
+1. Each player can only catch 1 Pokémon per route/area.
+2. You can only catch the 1st wild encountered Pokemon per route/area.
+3. Caught Pokémon from the same route/area are linked, thus becomes a pair.
+4. When one player's Pokémon faints, the other one is considered fainted as well.
+5. Once a Pokémon is fainted, it's out of the challenge entirely.
+Which means the pair is no longer useable.
+6. Players must give a nickname to their caught Pokémon.
+7. Players can't have the same primary type Pokemon on their team.

+   - Example: 1st pair has Treecko (grass) and Torchic (fire), this is a valid pair.
+2nd pair has Mudkip (water) and Seedot (grass), which is also a valid pair, however, Seedot and Treecko both share the same primary Type (grass), therefore, one of the pairs have to be placed into PC.

 # How I Made This
 ## Tech used